DersimAbbas/AzureFunctionDemo/README.md

 2. You can locate it by typing:
 3. ```bash
    cd ( to your project directory path)
+5. or you can just copy The project Directory path from Visual Studios Solution explorer.
-4. for my PC this is how it looks like:
+6. for my PC this is how it looks like:
    ```bash
     c:users\myname> cd source
     c:users\myname\source> cd repos